 It began to rain at that point, wind howling.
-It still didn’t phase the creature.
+It still didn’t faze the creature.
 Everyone else probably just thought it was some freak storm tearing everything down.

 I got in the car and squealed out of my driveway.
 The safe house was a few miles outside of town, in an abandoned convenience store off the highway.
 I just had to get there and push the code on the back door to take me a mile underground into the bunker.